Brendonovich/prisma-client-rust/docs/11-upsert.md

 Upserting allows you to update a record if it exists, or create it if it does not.

-To perform an upsert, first do a `upsert` query for a record with a unique filter, then specify the upsert behaviours using the `create` and `update` functions.
+To perform an upsert, do an `upsert` query with the appropriate arguments.
+The first argument should be unique filter, the second a set of create arguments, and lastly a list of fields to update.

 The examples use the following Prisma schema: